purdue-tracelab/Exo_Fabric_Sensor_Controller/README.md

 4. The “test_old_def.py” file contains the old `dephy` API.
 You can compare two scripts (old and new API) to see the differences.

 ## com_exo_soft_sensor
 Use this folder for the sensor fusion of exo and soft sensors.
+See other branches for details.

+### Do not use com_exo_soft_sensor folder before testing Dephy Exoboots!